Robert Houlihan, M.D.

 - Vascular medicine ― focused on conditions affecting the arteries and veins

-If your cardiologist decides that you need surgery, he or she may refer you to a cardiovascular surgeon who specializes in operations on the heart, lungs and blood vessels.
+If your cardiologist decides that you need surgery, you may be referred to a cardiovascular surgeon who specializes in operations on the heart, lungs and blood vessels.
 After you recover from the surgery, you will be sent back to your cardiologist for long-term monitoring and care.